MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

-This architecture provides guidance for designing a network-secure, zone-redundant, and highly available web application on Azure.
-The architecture exposes a public endpoint via Azure Application Gateway with Web Application Framework and routes requests to Azure App Service through Private Link.
+This article provides a baseline architecture for running web applications on Azure App Service in a single region.
+It details guidance for designing a secure, zone-redundant, and highly available web application on Azure.
+The architecture exposes a public endpoint via Azure Application Gateway with Web Application Firewall.
+It routes requests to Azure App Service through Private Link.
 The App Service application uses virtual network integration and Private Link to securely communicate to Azure PaaS services such as Azure Key Vault and Azure SQL Database.

 ## Architecture